SPORTS BETTING FOR BEGINNERS

 Betting on the underdog and accepting points on the spread or money line, which can result in a gambling win despite a technical on-field loss. (e.g. “Louisville lost to Kentucky by 2, but I ‘took the points’ on a 3-point spread and won big.”)

-Multiple wagers in which the bettor is able to manipulate the odds or point spreads by combining the games.
-All bets must be winners in order to pay out.
+Multiple wagers in which the bettor can manipulate the odds or point spreads by combining the games.
+All bets must be winners to payout.

 The receipt of a confirmed wager, either in physical “ticket” form or online confirmation.